Rigidity of $SU_n$-type symmetric spaces: Applications to Solitonic Rigidity

 \begin{definition}[Weak solitonic rigidity - Definition 5.1 in \cite{PS}] A compact Einstein metric $g$ is said to be weakly solitonic rigid if there is a neighbourhood $\mathcal{U}\subset \mathcal{M}$ of $g$ such that every Ricci soliton in $\mathcal{U}$ is Einstein. \end{definition} We can now prove Theorem \ref{ThmB} which is a generalisation of Theorem \ref{ThmC} in this weaker setting.

-\begin{proof}[Proof of Theorem \ref{ThmB}] The structure theorem of Podest\`a--Spiro for the solitonic premoduli space guarantees that in a small enough neighbourhood of $g$, all solitons come from integrable deformations of $g$.\\ \\ For the symmetric space metric $g$ on $Gr_{k}(\mathbb{C}^{2n+1})$ the space of soliton deformations splits as in Lemma \ref{lem:KlausISD}.
+\begin{proof}[Proof of Theorem \ref{ThmB}] The structure theorem of Podest\`a--Spiro for the solitonic premoduli space guarantees that in a small enough neighbourhood of $g$, all solitons come from integrable deformations of $g$.\\ \\ If $N=2n+1$, the space of solitonic deformations on ${M=SU_{N}/S(U_{k}\times U_{N-k})}$ splits as in Lemma \ref{lem:KlausISD}.
 As in the proof of Theorem \ref{ThmC}, the eigenspace $V_{-2\lambda}$ is $SU_{2n+1}$-equivariantly isomorphic to $\mathfrak{su}_{2n+1}$.
 In \cite{HMW}, the authors show that there exists an eigenfunction $f \in V_{-2\lambda}$ with

 Hence Kr\"oncke's obstruction in Theorem \ref{thm:KK_Int} does not vanish and is given by a multiple of the map $\Psi$ from the proof of Theorem \ref{ThmB} which has no non-trivial zeroes on $\mathfrak{su}_{2n+1}$.
-Hence the only possibly integrable definitions are EIDs. \end{proof}
+Hence the only possibly integrable deformations are EIDs. \end{proof}